A Guide To Furoshiki Wrapping

 Step 5 - Tie the two ends together

-Step 6 - Tie once again, to secure & decorate, if your fabric is very large you may even be able to tie a bow.
+Step 6 - Tie once again, to secure & decorate, I add seasonal botanicals to the parcel & a little gift tag to write a message, if your fabric is very large you may even be able to tie a bow.